D3Engineering/aditof_sdk/sdcard-images-utils/dragonboard410c/utils/README.md

 # Scripts

 Dragonboard helper script, `image.sh`, can be used to build a `.img` file.
-Remove the `rm -rf ${working_dir}` line of the script, and use the `d3-image.sh` script to rebuild the `.img` file without needing to checkout repositories and pull files.
-The Dragonboard helper script needs to be run once to completion for the D3 helper script to be able to run.
+Before running the shortened version of the script, you must run the full script and disable the post-script cleanup by using `-c|--cleanup` flag.
+To have the script automatically flash your image to an SD card once the image has been made, use the `--sdcard_name` flag and specify the device node where the SD card is located.

 #### Prerequisites
 The script has been tested on `ubuntu:18.04` and `ubuntu:20.04`, with the following packages being required to be preinstalled before running.